Gardening with kids has so many benefits. Everything from teaching them to eat better to helping them be more independent.

 What’s the big deal about growing your own food?
 Our food supply in the United States is increasingly becoming unhealthier.
 Fast food and convenience foods are so processed and loaded with synthetic chemicals that groceries are more like a science experiment than a meal.
 We can shop for whole foods like meat, dairy, and produce for a healthier diet, right?
 With the increasing use of pesticides, herbicides, and fungicides even our fresh foods are becoming more polluted than ever before.

 My name is Christina and I run Little Sprouts Learning Garden, a home daycare in Oklahoma.
 The more I learn about our food supply, the more careful I want to be about what I feed my daycare kids and my family.
-In small town Oklahoma, organic food is hard to find, although it is more available than ever before.
+In small-town Oklahoma, organic food is hard to find, although it is more available than ever before.
 How can I KNOW what I’m feeding my kids is as synthetic chemical free as possible?
 By growing it myself.

 Kids are 80% more likely to try foods that they helped grow, harvest, and prepare.
 The best way to encourage them to try a variety of healthy produce is by helping them grow it and teaching them to prepare it themselves.
 For the first 16 years of daycare, I tried to grow food with my kids.
 We had smothering weeds, inadequate light, poor soil, bug attacks, bad seeds, and innumerable big mistakes.
 But three years ago I got a call from my friend Claudia.
 She had gotten a flyer in the mail about a class about gardening with our daycare kids.
 She asked me if I wanted to go with her and I emphatically said YES!
 She signed us up and we learned the basics of gardening with kids.

 Doug Walton was the teacher of the “gardening 101” portion of our class.
-The information he shared was life changing.
+The information he shared was life-changing.
 He went over every part of basic gardening.
 One thing I learned in the class is plants do not grow well in clay soil.
 The clay holds too much water and suffocates the roots of the plants.
 The soil in my yard has so much clay you can dig a shovel full of it and begin to sculpt.
-So the answer for us was raised beds.
+So the answer for us it was raised beds.
 The class provided one 3×10 raised bed for each daycare facility.
-When we got ours, we got to growing and finally found some successes.
+When we got ours, we got to grow and finally found some successes.

 One of my daycare parents built us a second raised bed and taught us how he built the simple frame.
 The second year, we built four more and added some other containers.
 The third year we talked to the owner of the field next to our house and he said we could grow whatever we wanted in it.